 Bottom line

-Now that you know what to do if you’ve been hacked, you can take the proper steps to get life back to normal.
-Email security may not be something you’ve thought much about in the past, but you can see how getting hacked can lead to many other problems, like having your banking information stolen and your friends getting duped by a phishing email.
+Email security may not be something you’ve considered in the past, but getting hacked can lead to many other problems, like having your banking information stolen and having your friends duped by a phishing email.

-You hear a lot about internet safety now and with good reason.
-The online ecosystem can be tricky to navigate, but with our tips, you’ll have the best methods to keep your data secure.
+The online ecosystem can be tricky to navigate, but with our tips and the right antivirus protection, you’ll have the best methods to keep your data secure.